-FSC policies and standards relevant to conversion will be amended and aligned with this policy, including FSC-STD-01-001 FSC Principles and Criteria for Forest Stewardship, the associated national or regional Forest Stewardship Standards and Interim National Standard, FSC-POL-01-004 Policy for the Association of Organizations with FSC, FSC-STD-30-010 Forest management requirements for FSC Controlled Wood certification, and FSC-STD-40-005 Requirements for sourcing FSC Controlled Wood.
+FSC policies and standards relevant to conversion will be amended and aligned with this policy, including FSC-STD-01-001 FSC Principles and Criteria for Forest Stewardship, the associated Forest Stewardship Standards, FSC-POL-01-004 Policy for the Association of Organizations with FSC, FSC-STD-30-010 Forest management requirements for FSC Controlled Wood certification, and FSC-STD-40-005 Requirements for sourcing FSC Controlled Wood.

-Note: Changes to FSC-STD-01-001 FSC Principles and Criteria for Forest Stewardship require approval by the FSC membership.
+NOTE: Changes to FSC-STD-01-001 FSC Principles and Criteria for Forest Stewardship require approval by the FSC membership.